zulip/zulip/CONTRIBUTING.md

 explains the stages of review your PR will go through, and offers guidance on how to help the review process move forward.

+It's OK if your first issue takes you a while; that's normal!
+You'll be able to work a lot faster as you build experience.

 ### Beyond the first issue

 To find a second issue to work on, we recommend looking through issues with the same